 Our business segments offer a variety of products (See Note 1) and are managed separately as each business requires different technology and marketing strategies.
 Our reportable segments are Costar Video Systems (which includes Innotech), CohuHD Costar and Other.
 Costar Video Systems' products and services are largely used in retail security applications whereas CohuHD Costar's products are more focused on transportation, border security and other government applications.
 The Other segment encompasses the Company's costs associated with income taxes, company-wide financing (including interest expense), executive compensation and other corporate expenses.

-Revenues and net income (loss) by reportable segment for the years ending December 31, 2016 and 2015 are as follows:
+Revenues and net income (loss) by reportable segment for the years ending December 31, 2017 and 2016 are as follows:

-Years Ended 2016 De cember 31, 2015
+Years Ended December 31,

+2017 2016

-Revenues 2010 2010
+Revenues

-Costar Video Systems \$ 21,023 \$ 19,745
+Costar Video Systems \$ 24,342 \$ 21,023

-CohuHD Costar 17,537 13,933
+CohuHD Costar 19,924 17,537

-38,560 33,678
+\$ 44,266 \$ 38,560

-Net Income (Loss) Costar Video Systems CohuHD Costar Other \$ 2,682 1,086 (3,134) 634 \$ 2,504 (69) (1,961) 474
+Net Income (Loss) Costar Video Systems CohuHD Costar Other \$ 4,858 1,200 (6,429) (371) 2,682 1,086 (3,134) 634

-Intercompany sales between the CohuHD Costar and Costar Video Systems operating segments totaled \$47 and \$51 for the years ending December 31, 2016 and 2015 and have been eliminated upon consolidation.
+Intercompany sales between the CohuHD Costar and Costar Video Systems operating segments totaled \$49 and \$47 for the years ending December 31, 2017 and 2016, respectively, and have been eliminated upon consolidation.